Trending Now

 Agile model: measures progress in terms of developed and delivered functionalities.
 The team size in the Agile model is small.
 The smaller the team, the fewer individuals who work on it, allowing them to move faster.
 The agile paradigm is adaptable since requirements can be changed even after the development process has begun.

 Waterfall model: It is rigid since it does not allow for changes to requirements once the development process has begun.
 Customer involvement is minimal in the waterfall paradigm.
 Because the product is supplied to the customer after the entire development under a waterfall paradigm.
 The team in the waterfall model requires more members as compared to Ag If you want a basic to advanced understanding of Agile and Waterfall.
-We at Spoclearn offer various Agile and Scrum Training courses and Project Management certification training courses that aim to make the learners knowledgeable and skilled in their field.

 Leave a Reply